 Bhutan Ema Datshi

 Ema datshi is properly one of the most famous dishes of the “Thunder Dragon” land and is constantly on the top list of must-try dishes of visitors coming to Bhutan.
-Ema datshi consists of two main ingredients: fresh chilies (Ema) and farmhouse cheese (datshi) and is considered as the national dish of indigenous people.
+Ema datshi consists of two main ingredients: fresh chilies (Ema) and farmhouse cheese (datshi) and is considered the national dish of indigenous people.

 Bhutan Red Rice